FAQ

 That’s a great question, and the answer is, “it depends.”

 If you’re more interested in a fast publication with little oversight and total freedom, indie is your best bet.
 You’ll get to decide everything.
 Everything.
-But if you want your novel to sell, I’d still recommend you explore successful titles in your genre.
+Granted, not everything will sell, so make sure you explore successful titles in your genre.
 See how they packaged their book, what platforms they distributed on, and how they market.
-Don’t ever forget that regardless of publication style, you’re writing for your reader.
+Don’t forget that regardless of publication style, you’re writing for your reader.
 Audience is key.

 If all that sounds intimidating or expensive, it’s because it is.
 And in that case, trad might be a better path for you.
 It takes time (I’m talking literal years), but it’s an incredible process.
-Start exploring “querying,” which is the process of securing a literary agent.
-And while you’re at it, make sure you find your author community.
-It can be on Twitter, Discord, TikTok, Facebook, or somewhere else, but having author friends who understand the querying trenches is essential.
+Research “querying,” which is the process of securing a literary agent.
+That’s step 1.

 The obvious answer is “write more.”